Chiranjeevi Gives A Deadly Shock To The Sye Raa Narasimha Reddy Team? Inside Deets Out!

 So, what is your take on Chiranjeevi's bold decision?
 Are you excited about Sye Raa Narasimha Reddy?
 Tell us in the space below.

-Bigg Boss Telugu 3: After Chiranjeevi & Nagarjuna, This Actress In Consideration As The Host?
+Read: Bigg Boss Telugu 3: After Chiranjeevi & Nagarjuna, This Actress In Consideration As The Host?

 Source: Tollywood.Net